geekforbrains/meteor-tinyrouter/README.md

 ```

 When using a callback, you *must* specify the template name to be rendered, it
 will not be loaded for you automatically.

 This can also be a way to load templates dynamically or to use a different
 template name from your route name.

-Middleware (TODO)
+Middleware
 ----------

 Middleware is used to run functions before every request.
 They're a great way